-Yes, you do… I know this might not have been the answer you wanted to hear, but unfortunately, you’ve gotta man (woman) up on it on this one if you want to attract clients online having a blog section on your website is a great way to achieve that.
+Ideally, you do… I know this might not have been the answer you wanted to hear, but if you want to attract clients online having a blog section on your website is a great way to achieve that.

 In short, the purpose of a blog is to: